We arrive on time, in one vehicle, with a clean kit

 What we do — and what we don't

 No second car.
 No third party.
-The kit lives in a refrigerated travel case LoveMeIV signs out at the start of every clinical day.
+The kit lives in a refrigerated travel case the clinician signs out at the start of every clinical day.

 A bad fit at intake is not a sale.
 Patients with active illness, contraindications to the recipe, or active intoxication get a clear explanation and a referral.

-The price you see on the menu is the price at the door, plus a flat $25 travel surcharge outside the Columbia core.
-Members pay no surcharge.
+The price you see on the menu is the price at the door, plus a published travel fee outside the Columbia core: $25 within 20 miles, $50 beyond.
+Members, program visits, and groups of three or more pay no travel fee.

 Intake, consent, vitals, drip details, and follow-up notes live in our HIPAA-aware Jane platform.
 Your chart is portable on request.